Lucyjpjones/lj-fscr/testing.md

 **7. Easily access contact details**

 I have included a contact form on the home page which is also easily navigated to via the main nav menu.
-This has been set up using EmailJS with my own custom template to assist with organisation of user enquiries.
+This has been set up using EmailJS with my own customised email template to assist with organisation of user enquiries.

 <img src="media/us-6.png">

 **8. See reviews and ratings on products and programmes**

-Testimonials are visible on the homepage and also on the programmes detail page.
-Users are also able to see the rating for each individual product/programme under each item on the main page and details page.
+Testimonials are visible on the homepage and reviews are available on the programmes detail page.
+Users are also able to see the rating for each individual product/programme under each item on the products/programmes page and additionally on the product/programme details page.

-As this is a startup which hasn't yet started business the reviews and ratings are only mockups.
+> **NB:** As this is a startup which hasn't yet started business the testimonials, reviews and ratings are currently only mockups.

 <img src="media/us-7.png">

 **9. Browse associated blogs, articles and recent new stories**

 I created a blog app that can only be viewed by site members.
+The page is available through the nav menu and there is also the option for the user to direct to the latest blogs via the homepage.
 When a user is not logged in and they click on the blog they will be directed to the login/register page.
 If a user is a member and logged in they will be directed to the blog page where they can view blogs posted by the admin user.
-Members also have the ability to comment and delete their own comments on blog posts creating further user interaction.
+Members also have the ability to add and delete their own comments on blog posts creating further user interaction.

 <img src="media/us-8.png">